salesforce/lwc-rfcs/text/0000-programmatic-style-injection.md

 console.log(styles + '') // [object CSSStyleSheet]
 ```

-An alternative to exporting LWC stylesheet module as an opaque object is to have a utility function `registerStylesheet` that registers compiled stylesheets so that component authors cannot modify or replace stylesheet functions.
+An alternative to exporting LWC stylesheet module as an object is to have a utility function `registerStylesheet` that registers compiled stylesheets so that component authors cannot modify or replace stylesheet functions.
 This would be a similar approach on component templates ([`isTemplateRegistered`](https://github.com/salesforce/lwc/blob/1b85b4606f8cc8a18c368d9ce3b9c3616043f10c/packages/@lwc/engine-core/src/framework/secure-template.ts#L17)).

 #### LWC stylesheet import enforcement